pvandervelde/mindvortex/src/posts/2013-08-30-Why-this-blog-was-created.md

 blog stalled and no more posts were written.

-Recently I have been wanting to improve my writing skills, you see, as software engineer I'm reasonably good at writing instructions for a three year old, eh I mean a computer, but I am not particularly good at writing concise human-friendly text.
-I have written two dissertations, one for my master degree and one for my PhD, but neither of those qualify as either concise or human-friendly.
+Recently I have been wanting to improve my writing skills, you see, as software engineer I'm reasonably good at writing instructions for a three-year old, eh I mean a computer, but I am not particularly good at writing concise human-friendly text.
+I have written two dissertations, one for my masters degree and one for my PhD, but neither of those qualify as either concise or human-friendly.

 Given that the only way to get better at writing is to practise, practise and practise some more, I